microsoft/sqlworkshops/sql2019lab/05_Linux_and_Containers.md

 `docker-compose up`

 When you run this you will see alot of information scroll by on the command line.
-Since docker containers run sqlservr from the command line part of the output is the ERRORLOG from each server startup being written to stdout.
+Since docker containers run sqlservr from the command line, part of the output is the ERRORLOG from each server startup being written to stdout.

 You will also see output of the db-init.sql execution mostly from the db1 directory.
 If you have not previously pulled the images for SQL Server 2019 CTP 3.1 for RHEL, that will be done first and you will see that output.